 1) User-friendly design

 User-friendly design is all about predicting how users will interact with your site.
-Unfortunately it’s not an exact art, and might require some changes later as you learn more from users and their experiences with the site.
-That kind of information can be obtained from studying data from Google Analytics.
+Unfortunately, it’s not an exact art and might require some changes later as you learn more from users and their experiences with the site.
+That kind of information can be obtained from studying Google Analytics data.

 But when you’re starting out, all you can do is look at other popular, well-designed sites and learn from their work.
 It’s also important to note that certain design choices work well in some niches, but fail in others.